commercelayer/commercelayer-docs-api/resources/customer_subscriptions/create_customer_subscription.md

 ---
-description: How to create A customer subscription via API
+description: How to create a customer subscription via API
 ---

-# Create A customer subscription
+# Create a customer subscription

 To create a new customer subscription, send a `POST` request to the `/api/customer_subscriptions` endpoint, passing the resource arguments in the request body.